Venue: Committee Rooms 1 and 2, City Hall, Beaumont Fee, Lincoln, LN1 1DD

 c.

-above or below target were highlighted within the quarterly
+performing above or below target were highlighted within the

-Operational Performance Report as success stories or measures of
+quarterly Operational Performance Report as success stories or

 d.

-the Local Authority Data Explorer which was being developed by the
+tool named the Local Authority Data Explorer which was being

-Office for local Government (Oflog) and advised that all measures
+developed by the Office for local Government (Oflog) and advised

-which were relevant to district councils were already included in
+that all measures which were relevant to district councils were

 e.

-and highlighted the new performance measures that had been included
+the report and highlighted the new performance measures that had

-for the Directorate for Major Developments and advised that
+been included for the Directorate for Major Developments and

-performance measure to monitor the progress of the Western Growth
+advised that performance measure to monitor the progress of the

 f.

-that for 2024/25 target setting; some measures had seen their
+2024/25 target setting; some measures had seen their targets

-targets relaxed due to increasing financial pressures on the
+relaxed due to increasing financial pressures on the Council,

-Council, resource impacts, recruitment pressures and the cost of
+resource impacts, recruitment pressures and the cost of living

 performance, however, in some cases the targets had been increased